PBertinJohannet/Mona/test/examples/safeList.md

 let main = printInt (safeHead (Cons 2 Nil));
 ```
 >>>compiled successfully
+*safeHead:forall a .
+[NonEmpty] a -> a

 ## Err
 ```
 let main = printInt (safeHead Nil);
 ```
->>>TypeError : Cannot unify : NonEmpty with Empty at fileName 13:1 at fileName 13:31
+>>>TypeError : Cannot unify : NonEmpty with Empty at fileName 12:1 at fileName 12:31